isomerpages/pa-corp/_careers/PA Scholarship/PA Scholarship.md

 We offer local and overseas undergraduate scholarships to outstanding students with a heart and who are keen to grow the community with us.

-Upon completion of their studies, scholars will work with PA for a period of four years for local scholarship, five years for overseas scholarship (non-English speaking countries) and six years fo overseas scholarship (English speaking countries).
+Upon completion of their studies, scholars will work with PA for a period of four years for local scholarship, five years for overseas scholarship (non-English speaking countries) and six years for overseas scholarship (English speaking countries).

 ### Eligibility Criteria